 In St. Peter’s Basilica, the Solemnity of Peter & Paul is celebrated with a Pope’s Mass at 9:30.
 Tickets can be ordered from the Papal Prefecture.
 You can also follow the celebration on the large screens on St. Peter’s Square.
 You will find the live broadcast on my website about the papal audiences live.

-The area in front of St. Peter’s square is traditionally decorated with images made of petals, the so-called “Infiorata“.
-Associations from all over Italy already set to work the night before to produce the images.
-So you can see the preparations on the eve and on 29/06/2023 at 10 am the 10th Infiorata will be officially opened at St. Peter’s.
-Infiorata in the photo gallery>
+The area in front of St. Peter’s Square is traditionally decorated with pictures made of flower petals, the so-called “Infiorata”.
+Associations from all over Italy start making the pictures the evening before.
+So you can see the preparations the evening before and admire the magnificent flower pictures in front of St. Peter’s Basilica on June 29th.

 The Pope prays Angelus at 12 o’clock above St. Peter’s Square.